mathigon/textbooks/content/sequences/content.md

       .pascal-btn(data-value="4") Div 4
       .pascal-btn(data-value="5") Div 5

-If we were to do the same for even bigger numbers, we would find more and more triangles of increasing size.
+{.todo} If we were to do the same for even bigger numbers, we would find more and more triangles of increasing size.
 The patterns are very similar to the Sierpinski Gasket fractal.

-As we calculate more rows in Pascal’s triangle, two simple questions arise: which numbers appear in the triangle, and how often does every number appear?

-The first question is easily answered: 1 appears infinitely often and every other whole number will eventually appear in the second diagonal on either side.
-Some numbers also appear in the middle, either twice on either side or once in the centre.
-These numbers now appear either three or four times in total.

-A few numbers appear five or more times.
-For example, we can see 120 four times in the triangle above (rows 10 and 16) and we know that it will also appear twice in row 120.
-This makes six occurences in total.

-Another example is 3003: it appears twice in rows 14 and 15 each and it will also appear twice in row 3003.
-But 3003 appears two more times, in the third diagonal on either side of the triangle.
-Remember that these diagonals are the triangle numbers, and that all triangle numbers are of the form n (n + 1) / 2.
-We know that 77 × 78 / 2 = 3003, so 3003 is a triangle number.
-In total, we have found eight occurences of 3003 in the triangle.

-We don’t know any other number which appears eigth times in Pascal’s triangle, or whether any number appears more than eigth times.
-The Singmaster conjecture, named after the American mathematician David Singmaster (*1939), postulates that there is a fixed limit on how often numbers can appear in Pascal’s triangle – but this limit might be larger than eight.
+---

+### Binomial Coefficients

+{.todo} Combinatorics, etc.

 --------------------------------------------------------------------------------

 ## The In-and-out Puzzle

+> section: in-and-out

 http://mathworld.wolfram.com/JosephusProblem.html